 Carlos' work explores the interrelationship between his family history, Bolivian heritage, and queer identity.

 Haley Lauw is an interdisciplinary printmaker with a penchant for romance.
 She has been an artist in residence at The Wassaic Project and The Pajama Factory.
 Her work has been exhibited nationally, including Fountain Art Fair during Art Basel Miami.
 Most recently, her work has been juried into the Boston Printmakers 2018 North American Biennial by Judith Brodie at Lesley University in Cambridge, MA and The Contemporary Print by Dr. Paul Laidler at Flatbed Press in Austin, TX.
 She has also been invited to exhibit alongside Neal Breton at The Delaware Contemporary in an exhibition titled We Don’t Live There and at the Pensacola Museum of Art in an exhibition titled Philic / Phobic.
 Haley’s prints are in the collections of the Bernard A. Zuckerman Museum of Art, The Southeast Review, and the Southern Graphics Council International Archives.

 Rob Rushin is a writer and musician based in Tallahassee, Florida.
 An insatiable seeker of stories, he used to believe a cup of coffee and a good book made the best of all parties until he thought to add cheesecake to the menu.
-He is a father of two, well and truly married and a lover of dogs.
-He has written for the Tallahassee Democrat and is a regular contributor to The Bitter Southerner.
+He is a father of two, well and truly married, and a lover of dogs.
+He has written for Flamingo Magazine, Tallahassee Magazine, and is a regular contributor to The Bitter Southerner.
 He is currently at work on a collection of essays and two novels.